Arts & Entrepreneurship

 Ujamaa Supports Local & Global Fair Trade

-African American women are the first teachers of their children and often times the primary breadwinner, the community advocate, and a creative force within the family.
-The women Ujamaa Collective serves and wish to impact range from teenagers to grandmothers.
-It is our goal to harness these qualities to permit women to create agency within their own lives, enhancing their innate skills and teaching new proficiencies to help them in determining where they want to go.
+Africana women (meaning Black women of Africa and the Diaspora) are the first teachers of their children and in many cases the primary breadwinner, the community advocate, and a creative force within the family.
+The women Ujamaa Collective serves and impacts range from teenagers to grandmothers.
+It is our goal to harness these qualities to support women to create agency within their own lives, enhancing their innate skills and teaching new proficiencies to help them in determining where they want to go.

 Cooperative & Educational Initiatives

-click here for APPLICATION due March 3, 2017
+click here for APPLICATION due June 21, 2018.
+Hurry, spaces are limited!

 ARTISAN BOUTIQUE PROGRAM